zexpe/weather/README.md

-*Updated: Tuesday 8th November 11:30*
+*Updated: Tuesday 8th November 12:30*

 **Glasgow**

-* 12h: :umbrella: Rainy
 * 13h: :cyclone: Windy (:cloud:) [:cyclone:(:partly_sunny:) as of 9h]
 * 14h: :cyclone: Windy (:cloud:) [:umbrella: as of 7h, :cyclone:(:partly_sunny:) as of 9h]
 * 15h: :cyclone: Windy (:cloud:) [:cyclone:(:partly_sunny:) as of 9h]